Back to Forecasting

 Agreement: 95%

-The highest probability market at 82% with the strongest model agreement (0.95).
-The conservative 5M threshold (against a recent 17M/year pace) makes this a near-certainty.
-This confirms the customer acquisition engine remains robust, validating the DEFENSIBLE competitive position.
-It provides limited information because the threshold is well below the recent trajectory — sustained growth above 15M/year would be more informative.
+The 86% probability (up from 82%) with the strongest model agreement (0.96) reaffirms customer acquisition as a near-certainty.
+The conservative 5M threshold (against a recent 17M/year pace) makes this market informationally modest.
+It confirms the customer acquisition engine remains robust and validates the DEFENSIBLE competitive position, though a more ambitious threshold would carry more informational weight.

 Balancing Factors